 This means that the frame is not only sturdy but also heavy, causing the drone to reach a weight of 530g with the battery mounted on.

-This, combined with the 11.1V 2200mAh standard battery manage to give the Runner 250 an average flight time of 12-14 minutes, which is slightly lower than most drones.
-Technically this flight time is to be expected because the Runner 250 is a racing drone capable of reaching very high speeds and altitudes.
+This, combined with the 11.1V 2200mAh standard battery, manages to give the Runner 250 an average flight time of 12-14 minutes, which is slightly lower than most drones.
+Technically, this flight time is to be expected because the Runner 250 is a racing drone capable of reaching very high speeds and altitudes.

 One last thing to note here is the fact that the Runner 250 is a drone that was conceived with racing and endurance flights in mind.
+If you are interested in finding out more about this new, adrenaline-filled sport, you can also read our article about drone racing.
 Each and every single aspect of the drone is carefully balanced and fabricated in such a way that permits the drone to withstand a lot of punishment and still keep on flying.

 The Runner 250 comes in a flashy, yet standard package which pretty much looks like a suitcase more than anything else.
 Inside the shock absorbing sponge filled case you will find: